wedoogift/jobs/Frontend/README.md

 You are interested in joining our frontend team ? try to accomplish this challenge, we will be glad to see your code and give you a feedback.

+## Tools

+A small server is provided to emulate the Wedoogift API to run your component with.

+To start it, go to `calculator-server`, run `npm install` and then `npm start`, the API will be listening on port 3000.

+The documentation of the API is available in `calculator-server/doc.md`.

 ## Topic

-Allow users to find a combination of cards allowing him to reach the desired value.
+In an **Angular 5** project, allow users to find a combination of cards allowing him to reach the desired value.

 For example, an user is interested to make a 30€ purchase in the shop **WedooStore** with the id **5**.
 Our REST API will help him and find the suitable combination of cards to reach this amount.

 The goal of this challenge is to create a component in which the user can type the desired amount he wants to purchase.

-## Tools

-A small server is provided to emulate the Wedoogift API to run your component with.

-To start it, go to `calculator-server`, run `npm install` and then `npm start`, the API will be listening on port 3000.

-The documentation of the API is available in the `calculator-server/doc.md`.

 ## Part 1